 Iraq has not enacted legislation to implement the Mine Ban Treaty, but a government official said in 2012 that draft legislation was being prepared.
 Iraq had not previously indicated if national implementation legislation to enforce the treaty’s prohibitions domestically was being pursued or if existing laws were considered adequate.

 The Iraqi Alliance for Disability Organizations (IADO) has continued to promote a landmine ban and organized an event together with the government of Iraq in April 2015 to celebrate the Mine Ban Treaty’s achievements and to consider implementation challenges as part of the International Day of Mine Awareness and Assistance in Mine Action.

 Since the Second Review Conference in 2009, Iraq has attended almost every meeting of the Mine Ban Treaty.
 It participated in the convention’s Third Review Conference in Maputo, Mozambique, in June 2014, where it made statements on clearance and during the high-level segment.
-Iraq attended the Mine Ban Treaty’s Fifteenth Meeting of States Parties in Santiago in November–December 2016.
-At the intersessional meetings in Geneva in June 2017, Iraq filed a request to extend its deadline for fulfilling Article 5 requirements by 10 years, which was not granted.
+More recently, Iraq attended the Mine Ban Treaty’s Seventeenth Meeting of States Parties in Geneva in November 2018, where it provided statements on victim assistance, contamination and clearance, and cooperation and assistance.
+Iraq served on the Committee on Cooperative Compliance from 2016–2018.

 Iraq is a party to the Convention on Cluster Munitions.
 Iraq ratified the Convention on Conventional Weapons and all its protocols on 24 September 2014.

 Production and transfer